- admin

 Why dentists choose zirconia

-- Biocompatibility as a metal-free option, generally well tolerated by gums.
+- Metal-free composition: zirconia is a biocompatible ceramic that is generally well tolerated by gums.

 In 2026, zirconia crowns in Turkey start from €195 per tooth.
-However, the final investment depends on unit count, gum stability, bite control requirements, and the workflow quality (scan → design → milling → cementation).
-As a result, we confirm the plan clinically before we finalise any irreversible steps.
+However, the final investment depends on unit count, diagnosis, gum stability, bite forces, bridge design, and the quality of the clinical workflow.
+Therefore, any serious quote should follow clinical evaluation, not just online messaging.

 | Treatment option | Typical abroad range | IST Smile Experts starting point | What changes the final figure |